phamnamhien/HSM/README.md

 1. Add `hsm.c` and `hsm.h` to your project
 2. Include `hsm.h` in your source files
 3. Configure options in `hsm_config.h` if needed
-4. Implement timer interface if using timers
-5. Compile and link with your project
+4. Compile and link with your project

 ## Examples

 See `examples/` directory for complete examples:
 - `basic_example.c` - Simple 3-state machine
 - `hierarchical_example.c` - Nested state hierarchy
-- `timer_example_esp32.c` - Timer with ESP32 FreeRTOS (v1.0.1 thread-safe)
-- `timer_example_stm32.c` - Timer with STM32 HAL
-- `timer_advanced_example.c` - One-shot and periodic timers (v1.0.1 updated)
 - `transition_param_example.c` - Parameter passing and hooks

 ## License

-MIT License - See source files for full license text.
+MIT License - See LICENSE file for full license text.

 ## Author

-Pham Nam Hien (phamnamhien)
+Pham Nam Hien

 ## Contributing